ExcaliburZero/megyr/docs/source/configuration.rst

 mesa_params
 ^^^^^^^^^^^
-``dict``
+``dict`` or ``list[dict]``

-The parameter value possibilities to use to construct the grid of MESA models to run.
+If a dictionary, the parameter value possibilities to use to construct the grid of MESA models to run.

+If a list, the parameter value combinations of the models to run.

   * Examples